 Where to stay in Sumenep

 Near-neighbours Family Nur and C1 are good hotel choices, being close to coffee shops, restaurants and ATMs.
 Hotel Surabaya is a more central option and a short walk from Masjid Agung.
-For those wanting quick access to the bus station, Hotel Musdalifah and Hotel Kangen are conveniently located.
-The latter in particular benefits from a peaceful, green setting.
+For those wanting quick access to the bus station, Hotel Musdalifah and Hotel Kangen both offer conveniently close locations.
+The latter, in particular, benefits from a peaceful, green setting.

-If you’re a light sleeper, remember that mosques are planted liberally around Sumenep and loud calls to prayer begin at dawn.
+Light sleepers would do well to remember that mosques are planted liberally around Sumenep, and loud calls to prayer begin at dawn.

 Food and drink